lvgl/lvgl/docs/widgets/img.rst

 To use external files, you also need to convert the image files using the online converter tool but now you should select the binary output format.
-You also need to use LVGL’s file system module and register a driver with some functions for the basic file operation.
+You also need to use LVGL's file system module and register a driver with some functions for the basic file operation.
 Go to the `File system </overview/file-system>`__ to learn more.
 To set an image sourced from a file, use :cpp:expr:`lv_img_set_src(img, "S:folder1/my_img.bin")`.